Home Care Agencies

 Some agencies limit their services to nursing and 1 or 2 other specialties.
 If care is needed from more than one specialist, the home health agency will set up a team to provide care that covers your needs.
 Because home health agencies hire and supervise their personnel, they assume liability for all care.
 Home care services are usually available 24 hours a day, 7 days a week, though most home services are done during the day if possible.

-This type of care involves a core team of skilled experts and volunteers who provide all-around medical, psychological, and spiritual care when cure is no longer possible.
+This type of care involves a core team of skilled experts and volunteers who provide medical, psychological, and spiritual care when cure is no longer possible.
 Hospice care is usually based at home so that families take part in the patient’s care.
 Trained hospice professionals are on call 24 hours a day.
-They help the family care for the patient, help ensure that the patient’s wishes are honored, and keep the patient as functional and free from pain and other symptoms as possible.
-They also help support the family through this time.
+They help the family care for the patient, help ensure that the patient’s wishes are honored, and keep the patient as functional and free from pain and other symptoms as much as possible.
+They also help provide emotional support for the family through this time.
 Many hospice programs are Medicare certified and licensed according to state requirements.
-For more information, please see our document called Hospice Care.
-You can read it online or call us for a free copy.
+You can find more information in Hospice Care.

 Homemaker and home care aide agencies